 </Tabs>

-If you provide defaultValue to the component, it will select a tab on the component mount and keep the default selection logic later.
+Providing a defaultValue to the component selects a tab on component mount and retains the default selection logic afterward.

-If you provide value, a controlled mode will be turned on, and you will have to change the component's state manually.
-This will still call the onChange handler, letting you customize the selection logic.
-For instance, you can fetch data for the tab before making it active.
+Providing a value enables controlled mode, requiring manual state changes.
+This still triggers the onChange handler, allowing customization of the selection logic.
+For example, you can fetch data for the tab before making it active.

 <Tabs defaultValue="2">